10 Ways to Afford to Travel the World

 - You have some control over the clients you choose.

-This being said, it’s not nearly as good as starting your own profitable blog because:
+This being said, it’s not nearly as good as starting your own successful blog because:

 - You are still trading hours for dollars.